-I love that we hang out with our teachers outside of class just for fun and not because we have to.
-I love being in the dorm, because it's like a 24/7 sleepover with all of my friends, and I love playing sports here because the coaches are also our teachers and friends.
+I love that we hung out with our teachers outside of class just for fun and not because we had to.
+I loved being in the dorm, because it' was like a 24/7 sleepover with all of my friends, and I loved playing sports here because the coaches were also our teachers and friends.
 There is honestly no way a person could list all the amazing qualities this community has." ~ Greer Sims '10, Georgia College Univ.
 '14